2005 San Diego Chargers season

-Despite missing the playoffs, the Chargers defeated some of the best teams in the NFL, such as the defending Super Bowl champions New England Patriots (41–17) and the previously undefeated Indianapolis Colts (26–17; ending the prospect of a perfect season).
-Following the season, Drew Brees would sign as a free agent with the New Orleans Saints.
-Brees would be replaced by Philip Rivers who would become their starter for the next 14 seasons.
+Despite missing the playoffs, the Chargers defeated some of the best teams in the NFL, such as the two time defending Super Bowl champions New England Patriots (41–17) and the previously undefeated Indianapolis Colts (26–17).
+Following the season, Drew Brees signed as a free agent with the New Orleans Saints.
+Brees was replaced by Philip Rivers who became a starter for the Chargers for the next 14 seasons.